Decent-Partners/Decent-overview/README.md

 Decent's approach to 'good governance' is focused on developing trust between its partners through the successful delivery of proposals.

+We are also following some of [Nexus Mutual's](https://nexusmutual.gitbook.io/docs/users/docs#legal-framework) governance templates and linking a UK based company to smart contracts that can bridge the old world and the new, both as a way of onboarding Partners, as a way to ensure some legal assurances and to interface on-chain and off-chain agreements which will become important with the assignment of NFTs.

 If funded this proposal constitutes the first _approved_ proposal.

 The authors will be elected initially as a council of founding partners ("the council") via an n of m multisig.

+Per Nexus Mutual, we will institute an ['Overthrow Control'](https://nexusmutual.gitbook.io/docs/users/docs#decentralisation-trade-offs) enabling any Partners to replace a council member at any time.

 Existing partners vote to approve or reject proposals from prospective partners.